locationtech/udig-platform/docs/user/en/reference/Rendering Preferences.rst

 -  Render transparencies - When unchecked transparencies in the styles will be ignored.
    Transparencies take slightly longer to render.
    Default is on.
--  Tiling layer rendering (experimental) - Currently this is not quite a tiling system.
-When panning a read-only layer the tiler will only request the required areas as opposed to requesting a full rendering of the viewport.

 .. _preferences-page-rendering-wms: